russom/CarND-Capstone/Capstone_writeup.md

 The `/current_pose` topic provides the vehicle's current position, and `/base_waypoints` provides a complete list of waypoints the car will be following.

 #### [`/ros/src/twist_controller/`](./ros/src/twist_controller)
 The vehicle is equipped with a drive-by-wire (dbw) system, meaning that the throttle, brake, and steering have electronic control.
-This package contains the files that are responsible for control of the vehicle: the node [`dbw_node.py`](./ros/src/twist_controller/dbw_node.py) and [`twist_controller.py`](./ros/src/twist_controller/twist_controller.py), along with a pid and lowpass filter used in the implementation.
+This package contains the files that are responsible for control of the vehicle: the node [`dbw_node.py`](./ros/src/twist_controller/dbw_node.py) and [`twist_controller.py`](./ros/src/twist_controller/twist_controller.py), along with a PID controller and lowpass filter used in the implementation.
 The `dbw_node` subscribes to the `/current_velocity` topic along with the `/twist_cmd` topic to receive target linear and angular velocities.
 Additionally, this node will subscribe to `/vehicle/dbw_enabled`, which indicates if the car is under dbw or driver control.
 This node will publish throttle, brake, and steering commands to the `/vehicle/throttle_cmd`, `/vehicle/brake_cmd`, and `/vehicle/steering_cmd` topics.

 #### [`/ros/src/tl_detector/`](./ros/src/tl_detector)
 This package contains the traffic light detection node: [`tl_detector.py`](./ros/src/tl_detector/tl_detector.py).
 This node takes in data from the `/image_color`, `/current_pose`, and `/base_waypoints` topics and publishes the locations to stop for red traffic lights to the `/traffic_waypoint` topic.